 Peer Review Grant Program

-To encourage interdisciplinary collaboration, we offer these grants to facilitate the formation of research clusters and foster collaboration across different colleges to develop competitive proposals for large-scale, multi-investigator external funding opportunities.
+We offer these grants to facilitate the formation of research clusters and foster collaboration across different colleges to develop competitive proposals for large-scale, multi-investigator external funding opportunities.
+Teams must involve at least four faculty from at least two colleges and have identified appropriate funding mechanisms.

 We currently have three tracks: